alex-min/blog-template/_posts/2019-07-18-one-year-of-flutter.md

 ## The Dart language

 Flutter is built with Dart, a Javascript/Java inspired language.
 Dart was built internally at Google with the specific goal to replace Javascript on the web as a saner language, with better defaults.
-Unfortunately for the Dart team, the project never took off, Dart was stuck in a limbo state for a few years while being maintained for internal Google needs.
+Unfortunately for the Dart team, the project never took off, Dart was stuck in a limbo state for a few years while still being maintained for internal Google needs.

 The language itself had very good features which enabled other uses cases:
  - The Dart VM is a wonderful piece of technology, build with hot reloading at its core